Lanham Act: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A TrademarkTrademark InfringementTrademark Search

 The most common mistake under the Lanham Act is a company or person using a mark that is similar to one that's trademarked.
 Without performing a search of active trademarks, it's hard to know what already exists.
 You might think you're creating an original logo, symbol, phrase, word, or design, only to find that another person came up with the idea already.

 If this happens, the trademark owner may ask you to stop using the mark.
 He or she could also take legal action against you or your business.

 Another mistake is making false or misleading claims against another entity in your marketing campaigns.
 It's best to focus on your own strengths instead of making claims about others to avoid violating the false advertising section of the act completely.

 The Lanham Act protects trademarks and service marks, and protects against false advertising.
 It helps prevent other companies or individuals from using the logo, design, symbol, word, phrase, or other mark used by another entity.
 The purpose of the Lanham Act is to avoid confusion for consumers who can't identify the source or a product or service.

 - Does buying a domain name that's similar or identical to wording in a trademark violate the Lanham Act?

 While this action doesn't necessarily violate the Lanham Act, it may go against the Anticybersquatting Consumer Protection Act.
 This act went into place to prevent businesses or individuals from registering or using a domain name that dilutes a registered trademark or causes confusion for consumers trying to visit the site of the trademark holder.

 If you need help understanding the Lanham Act, you can post your question or concern on UpCounsel's marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.